lucascimeca/lucascimeca.github.io/index.md

 I graduated summa cum laude from the <a href="http://www.ed.ac.uk/" target="_blank">University of Edinburgh</a> with a First Class degree in Artificial Intelligence and Software Engineering, obtaining the Class award and Howe Prize for the best performance in Artificial Intelligence.

+I have won over 13 awards among which 9 paid scholarships for academic performance.

 <br/>

 # [](#Research) Research